sharpdot/multi-trello/README.md

-# liquid-trello
+# Multi Trello

-Ultra basic integration between trello and liquid planner.

-This tool provides an overview of cards across multiple boards where you use consistent column names.
+Multi Trello is a basic tool that provides an overview of cards across multiple trello boards where you use consistent column names.

-It also allows you to filter on ownership and columns.
+It provides filters for ownership and column names.

 ## Setup